abernix/semantic-ui-modal/README.md

 ### generalModal(template, data, options)

 This will render the supplied template in a new modal, with the data context provided.
-Note that although the template will be reactive with respect to any registered helpers, it *will not be reactive* with respect to the data context.
-This is a consequence of the way `UI.renderWithData` works at present.

 *template* - the string name of any registered template (note that you cannot pass the template instance constructor itself).

-*data* - the data context to pass to the rendered template.
-Note that at present this is **NOT** reactive, so if reactivity is required in any part of the template, you need to register an appropriate helper for the supplied template.
-These will work in the same way they would anywhere else.
+*data* - the data context to pass to the rendered template.  **(As of Meteor 0.8.0, this is reactive)**

+*Prior to Meteor 0.8.0, if reactivity is required in any part of the template, you need to register an appropriate helper for the supplied template.*

 *options* - an object containing any of the following: